TasniaAhmedTisa/TasniaAhmedTisa/README.md

 <h1> Hi!
 Welcome to My Page.</h1>

+<p> I'm Tasnia Ahmed, a passionate web developer.</p>

+<h3>About Me</h3>
-<p> I'm Tasnia Ahmed, a passionate web developer and a fresh graduate eager to build modern, responsive, and user-friendly websites.
-I specialize in HTML, CSS, and JavaScript and love working with Vite for fast and efficient development.</p>
+<p>I am a Computer Science and Engineering graduate with a strong passion for modern, responsive, and user-friendly web development.
+I specialize in HTML, CSS, and JavaScript and enjoy leveraging Vite for fast and efficient development.
+Eager to continuously learn and grow, I am committed to building high-quality web applications that enhance user experience and performance. 🚀</p>
+<h3>Skills</h3>

 <h3>Things I code with</h3>

 <div align="left">